kletobias/p2022/_projects/deep-dive-tabular-data-pt-5.md

 </div>

-There has to be more than one axis, in order for an estimator to be trained on this data.
-We can do so by using method `.unsqueeze`.
+However, in order to train an estimator on this data, a second axis is needed.
+This can be achieved by using the `.unsqueeze` method or slicing the `xslins` variable using `None`.

 ```python
 xslins = xlins.unsqueeze(1)